-If your people are managing these processes with multiple specialist vendors, there is potential for quality issues, issues you may not even be aware of when you distribute the courses across language markets.
+If your people are managing these processes with multiple eLearning specialist vendors, there is the potential for quality issues, issues you may not even be aware of when you distribute the courses across language markets.
 Having a partner and their project managers keeping things in context for the various translators and reviewers involved helps you avoid these kind of errors and omissions.

 Sourcing vendors for individual elements like audio dubbing is not easy